robin521111/chromium-vim-master/README.md

 # What is rVim?

 Vim for Google Chrome.
 I hate using the mouse, especially after learning Vim.
 With my desktop (Linux), I have a lot of key bindings that make doing things easier: I open Chrome with `Alt+w`, I close a window with `Alt+Shift+d`, I open a terminal with `Alt+t`.
 This is harder to do with Chrome because it has no section for customizing keyboard shortcuts, and it is still necessary to use the mouse to do things like click links. rVim aims to eliminate this problem as best as the Chrome extensions API will allow it to.

+Compared to the original project, this fork focuses on keeping rVim functional on modern Chrome, improving reliability and performance, and documenting permissions and privacy.

 # Where can I get rVim?